 Make a list of your 5 good habits and how you're making them work.
 You may think your life is a mess - but when you write it all down you can see you are likely achieving more of your health goals than you thought!

 How Do We Break The Bad Habits?

 Now we have to talk about the other side of the habit coin.
-The bad guys.
+The things that don't serve us or help us live the life we want.
 The boozy nights.
-The pastries.
 The negative self-talk.
 The procrastination.
 The spirit suckers in our lives.
 The sugar.

 We can have the best of intentions but too often, our resistance is low and in the moment, giving in to the habit we want to break seems like the easier option.